How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

+\item Suppose $k \leq 4$.
+By (2), which we prove below, $C$ is affinely independent and the span of $C$ consists of all sums of one or three elements (since $k < 5$), so $\aff(C) = \qc(C)$, hence $C$ is a complete cap.
+Since all caps of size $k$ are complete in dimension $k-1$, by Proposition~\ref{prop:complete-maximal-cap-size} $C$ must be maximal and hence $M(k-1) = k$ .

-\begin{proof} Let $k$ be an integer with $1 \leq k \leq 5$, let $C \subset \mathbb{Z}_2^n$ be a $k$-cap.
-Since $k \leq 5$, the only affine combinations of elements of $C$ are sums of $1$, $3$, or $5$ elements of $C$.
-Since there are at most $5$ elements in $C$, the only way an element of $C$ is a (non-trivial) affine combination of the other elements is if it is the sum of $3$ of them.
-But then this element is in the $\exc(C)$, which cannot happen since $C$ is a cap.
-Therefore $C$ is affinely independent. \end{proof}
+\item Suppose $k \leq 5$.
+The only affine combinations of elements of $C$ are sums of 1, 3, or 5 elements of $C$.
+Since there are at most five elements in $C$, the only way an element of $x \in C$ is a (non-trivial) affine combination of the other elements is if $x$ is the sum of 3 of them, which means that $x$ is a quad completion, contradicting the fact that $C$ is a cap.
+Therefore $C$ is affinely independent.